Crystal-Hearts-Infinity/infinity-gardener/README.md

 - **Milestone-Based Fund Release:** Our platform uses smart contracts to release funds to charities based on predefined milestones.
 This ensures that donations are used efficiently and effectively to achieve specific goals.

-- **Privacy-Preserving:** We prioritize the privacy of our users.
-While transactions are transparent, we implement privacy-preserving techniques to protect sensitive user information.

-- **User-Friendly Interface:** Our user interface is designed with simplicity in mind, making it easy for both donors and charities to navigate the platform and engage with its features.

-- **Upcoming Features:** Stay tuned for upcoming features that will further enhance the functionality and impact of our platform.
-We are committed to continuous improvement.

 ## How It Works

 ![image](https://github.com/Crystal-Hearts-Infinity/infinity-gardener/assets/103866789/69a6134c-fd98-4bdd-911d-59f6a1ed7b0f)